osg-htc/networking/docs/perfsonar/installation.md

 ### Enabling SNMP plugins

-Since 4.0.2, perfSONAR toolkit allows to configure passive SNMP traffic from the local routers to be captured and stored in the local measurement archive.
+Starting from release 4.0.2, perfSONAR toolkit allows to configure passive SNMP traffic from the local routers to be captured and stored in the local measurement archive.
 This is currently a [beta feature](http://www.perfsonar.net/release-notes/version-4-0-2/) that needs further testing and we're looking for volunteers willing to test, please let us know in case you would be interested.

 ### Register perfSONAR Service in GOCDB